American Gothic #14041

 That lean has stiffened up in the framing timbers and the siding follows right along.
 Pinched windows reflect blankly.
 The screen door hangs crookedly in a leaning frame after long suffering under the strain.
 For a fix, a fat shim attached to the top of the door closes a yawning gap, while a shaved away threshold helps the bottom to make its meet.
 A tilted closed sign hanging on the door signals this is the retail grand finale.

 Today, this country store and gas station sits watching all the summer tourists go by in their cars with the air conditioning running.
 The place is really more of a museum piece nowadays, stranded out in rural America.
 No one really wants a bottle of ice-cold RC, a quick sandwich, and a sandy parking lot all that much anymore.
 Even Esso Corp is a thing of the rusty past.

 The Esso gas pumps standing at attention this way reminded me a little of that famous painting of the rural farming couple with a pitchfork, hence the title of American Gothic.
 You can learn about that well-known painting by Grant Wood here.

 A title variation: In God We Rust.
 Hmm, yes.

 Don’t care for Esso gas?
 You could get some vintage Atlantic gas at this Pennsylvania station called Octane Alley #10226.

 Location: near Jarvisburg, Currituck County, North Carolina.
-Picture and text ©Andrew N Dierks
+Picture and story ©Andrew N Dierks

 Up Next: Jurassic Juice #13983